 However, it requires IT staff with a master’s experience in the technical field and is always available to resolve any problems that exist.
 Also, it will cost a huge expense for the IT team to handle that system.

-Furthermore, because it has only to be paid once when installed into the system, thereby, it is difficult and expensive to have any updates.
+Furthermore, because it has only to be paid once when installed into the system, it is difficult and expensive to have any updates.

 Terminal/ Desktop POS System

 Like an On-Premise POS System, this POS system is commonly found in omnichannel offline businesses, which operate with counters and cashiers for each store.
 This system will work with a cashier counter and a computer, the cashier will scan the product code and then get paid by the customer.
 This is a fairly common model for small shops that are just starting up.

 A desktop POS system that runs on your computer or laptop, in a browser, desktop app, or on-premises system in a store.
 You can connect attachments like barcode scanners, credit card readers, and cash drawers so it can function like a typical cash register.